raygun101/MarkupKit/README.md

 See _LMColumnView.h_ for more information.

 ### View Weights
-MarkupKit adds the following property to the UIView class that is used by both `LMRowView` and `LMColumnView`:
+MarkupKit adds the following property to the `UIView` class that is used by both `LMRowView` and `LMColumnView`:

     @property (nonatomic) CGFloat weight;

-A view's weight specifies the amount of excess space the view would like to be given within its superview (once the sizes of all unweighted views have been determined) and is relative to all other weights specified within the superview.
+This value specifies the amount of excess space the view would like to be given within its superview (once the sizes of all unweighted views have been determined) and is relative to all other weights specified within the superview.
 For row views, weight applies to the excess horizontal space, and for column views to the excess vertical space.

 For example, since it has a weight of "1", the label in the following example will be given the entire vertical space of the column view: